IHK warns: Saxony's wind power policy endangers our economy!

 The criticism of the Greens

-on the way to sustainable energy supply
+On the way to sustainable energy supply